 You should also figure out how many games you have and divide them up so they’re all in different sections of the game shelf.
 Group game boxes and containers by genre or type.

 For example, I like to put my puzzle-based games near each other but keep strategy-based games separately (because they need more room).

 Some people organize their board game boxes by color which can look really nice.

 You can also label specific shelves so that it’s easier to keep track of where things are and where to put things away.
 This will really help your family know where to put the board games away so things stay neat and orderly.

 Board Game Storage Ideas on Floating Wall Shelves

-This is a great option if you want to keep the games out of reach of your kids, and they are also a great idea if you want to keep games within reach by hanging the games in an easy-to-reach location.
+This is a great option if you want to keep the games out of reach of your kids, but still in reach for you.

 Vertical Board Game Storage Ideas in a Closet

 If you are storing your board games in a bedroom, you’ll typically have a clothes rod where you would typically hang clothes on.
 However, you can still use that space to store and organize board games by using a hanging shelf organizer.